Studi11/Fetch9gagUpvotes/README.md

 The version of your Chrome Browser has to be the same and can be checked by going to settings -> About

+Using pipenv you can execute `pipenv uninstall chromedriver-binary-auto` and then `pipenv install chromedriver-binary-auto` after having chrome installed or to update to a new chrome version.

 ### Dependencies
 - requests
 - selenium